 A color walk piece inspired by William Burroughs.
-Originally written for Immanuel Iduma’s class on narrative criticism.
+Originally written for Emmanuel Iduma’s class on narrative criticism.

 Yesterday, I was told it was the first day of fall.
 The same day when Luna tried to kill his wife and mother-in-law more than a century ago.
 September was also the month Burroughs shot Joan Vollmer, his second wife, from whom he had one son he named after himself.
 Luna also had one son with his wife who became an architect, whom I believe made several copies of New York buildings that have since been abandoned in bygone business districts of Manila.
 September is the cruellest month of the year for a lunatic artist.

 Luna was acquitted of charges on the grounds of a crime of passion.
 Temporary insanity; the “unwritten law” at the time forgave men for killing unfaithful wives.
 He was ordered to pay his remaining in laws a sum of one thousand six hundred fifty one francs and eighty three cents, and an additional twenty five francs for postage, in addition claims for dommages-intérêts.
 Burroughs got out of Mexican prison in less than a year, travelled to Tangier and then later settled in New York.
 His son and namesake became a novelist but died earlier than him.
 Drug addiction I suppose.
 The son of Luna died in a New York apartment where he kept the bones of his father under his bed.

 The North Atlantic white, I should just name this color.
 Not quite gray but grimy white.
 The grime that makes this kind of white peculiar.